-- A. The recirculation system of a spa pool shall be equipped with a filtration system that will filter the entire volume of the spa pool at the rate specified in § 838.79B. - B. Only high-rate sand, diatomaceous earth or replaceable cartridge filters shall be used for spa pools.
+- (a) The recirculation system of a spa pool shall be equipped with a filtration system that will filter the entire volume of the spa pool at the rate specified in Section 838.79(b). - (b) Only high-rate sand, diatomaceous earth or replaceable cartridge filters shall be used for spa pools.
 Other filtration systems may be used with the approval of the Director.
-Except as provided above, filters and associated piping and valves shall comply with the requirements specified in § 838.35A. - C. Pressure gauges and flow meters shall be installed as specified in § 838.35B. - D. When cartridge filters are used, an extra set of cartridge filters shall be on-site.
+Except as provided above, filters and associated piping and valves shall comply with the requirements specified in Section 838.35(a). - (c) Pressure gauges and flow meters shall be installed as specified in Section 838.35(b). - (d) When cartridge filters are used, an extra set of cartridge filters shall be on-site.

-838.81 Pumps and strainers.
+838.81 PUMPS AND STRAINERS.

-A pump(s) shall be provided with adequate capacity to recirculate the spa pool water at the rate specified § 838.79B.
-Pump(s) and strainer(s) shall meet the requirements specified in § 838.36A&B, except the turnover time specified in § 838.79B shall be achieved.
+A pump(s) shall be provided with adequate capacity to recirculate the spa pool water at the rate specified in Section 838.79(b).
+Pump(s) and strainer(s) shall meet the requirements specified in Section 838.36(a) and (b), except the turnover time specified in

-838.82 Filter room.
+Section 838.79(b) shall be achieved.

-A filter room(s) shall be provided which meets the requirements specified in § 838.34, except that this room(s) shall not be required to be directly accessible from the spa pool area.
+838.82 FILTER ROOM.

-838.83 Air induction systems.
+A filter room(s) shall be provided which meets the requirements specified in Section 838.34, except that this room(s) shall not be required to be directly accessible from the spa pool area.

-- A. An air induction system, when provided, shall prevent water back-up that could cause electrical shock hazards. - B. Air intake sources shall be positioned to minimize introduction of contaminants, such as
+838.83 AIR INDUCTION SYSTEMS.

-- deck water and dirt, into the spa pool. - C. Integral air passages shall be pressure tested at one and one-half times the intended working pressure during the time of installation to ensure airtight integrity.
+- (a) An air induction system, when provided, shall prevent water back-up that could cause electrical shock hazards. - (b) Air intake sources shall be positioned to minimize introduction of contaminants, such as deck water and dirt, into the spa pool. - (c) Integral air passages shall be pressure tested at one and one-half times the intended working pressure during the time of installation to ensure airtight integrity.

-838.84 Disinfection equipment.
+838.84 DISINFECTION EQUIPMENT.

-- A. All spa pools shall be provided with disinfection equipment meeting the requirements specified in § 838.45A & C. - B. Chlorine gas shall not be used as a disinfectant in spa pools.
+- (a) All spa pools shall be provided with disinfection equipment meeting the requirements specified in Section 838.45(a) and (c). - (b) Chlorine gas shall not be used as a disinfectant in spa pools.